Honors-in-Discipline Scholar Programs

 Action Research Project

-The Senior Honor’s ACTION RESEARCH PROJECT represents an in-depth, capstone experience designed to provide TEHP students with opportunities to develop a deeper knowledge of teaching and learning, a closer intellectual interaction with faculty, and more complete preparation for their career goals.
+The Senior Honor’s ACTION RESEARCH PROJECT represents an in-depth, capstone experience designed to provide honors students with opportunities to develop a deeper knowledge of teaching and learning, a closer intellectual interaction with faculty, and more complete preparation for their career goals.
 The Senior Honor’s Action Research Project must be written in a manner consistent with the APA style and the model for approaching an action research project provided below.
 The project should represent a student’s most sustained research as an undergraduate.
 It must be academically honest and in full compliance with ethical guidelines.
-An approved Senior Honors Action Research Project that has been orally presented in public is required for graduation as a Teacher Education Honors Program student from East Tennessee State University.
+An approved Senior Honors Action Research Project that has been orally presented in public is required for graduation as an Honors-in-Discipline student from East Tennessee State University.

 Typically, the Honors Action Research Project is a one to two-year project and completed by (or in) the last semester of the senior year.
 Initial preparation for the project should begin with enrollment in the first one-hour service learning course, which is taking during the freshman or sophomore year.
 Students should follow the approved timetable.
 A typical schedule requires that the student complete the majority of all library work, collection of data, plus initial analyses by the end of the junior year, so that the fall semester during the senior year allows ample time for the actual writing of the thesis.
 Since students typically complete student teaching during the last semester of their senior year, it is important that much of the project work be completed prior to student teaching.
 Since student teaching places a lot of demand on the student’s time and energy, it will be difficult to complete the project during the student teaching experience.
 Throughout the project, each student should engage in careful planning, thorough research, thoughtful analysis, good writing, and enthusiastic work.